itsSoufianeDev/cordova-plugin-startio-ads/readme.md

 ## Usage

-The plugin exports a JS variable named `StartIO`, Angular won't let you access this variable that's why you will need to declare it on each page you are willing to use the plugin on.
+The plugin exports a JS variable named `StartIO`, Typescript (if you're using Angular) won't let you access this variable that's why you will need to declare it on each page you are willing to use the plugin on.

 ```js
 import { Component, OnInit } from '@angular/core'